 The Royal Shakespeare Company presents William Shakespeare's darkly comic play Twelfth Night featuring Richard Wilson in his RSC debut playing 'Malvolio' and directed by Gregory Doran.

 Everyone is looking for love - some in impossible places.
 Some mourn the love they have lost.
 Some long for love they are refused.
 In Illyria love aches and madness rules.

-The cast for the RSC's Twelfth Night in London features Richard Wilson as 'Malvolio, with Alexandra Gilbreath as 'Olivia', James Fleet as Sir Andrew Aguecheek', Nancy Carroll as 'Viola', Richard McCabe as 'Sir Toby Belch', Jo Stone-Fewings as 'Orsino', Pamela Nomvete as 'Maria' and Milton Yerolemou as 'Feste'.
-Directed by Gregory Doran with movement by Struan Leslie, designs by Robert Jones, lighting by Tim Mitchell, music by Paul Englishby, sound by Martin Slavin and fights by Terry King.
-This production was originally seen at the Royal Shakespeare Comany's Courtyard Theatre in Stratford-upon-Avon in October 2009.
+Directed by Gregory Doran with movement by Struan Leslie, designs by Robert Jones, lighting by Tim Mitchell, music by Paul Englishby, and sound by Martin Slavin.
+This production was originally seen at the Royal Shakespeare Company's Courtyard Theatre in Stratford-upon-Avon in October 2009.

 RSC's Twelfth Night in London at the Duke of York's Theatre previewed from 19 December 2009, opened on 22 December 2009 and closed on 27 February 2010.

 2011 National Theatre's Cottesloe Theatre (now Dorfman Theatre)